Internal rating systems and processes

 The Bank has taken the following approach to building LGD models:

-- Estimate the probability of different paths from the default status (cure, incomplete, liquidated);
+- Estimate the probability of the path of cure from the default status. i.e. a probability tree;

 - Estimate loss parameters for each path of cure from default.